xysun/dicely/README.md

 Here is the architecture of sample service deployed on that digital ocean instance:

+(Send me your public key if you want to log in to server and play around)

 ![service architecture](images/service_architecture.png)

 It's easy to scale horizontally for both service layer and database layer.